Diabetes is a medical disease that afflicts approximately 415 million people globally, with numbers expecting to rise in the coming…

 High Performance CPR

-High Performance CPR has been described as “PIT CREW” approach in which each person performs one particular role or function.
+High-Performance CPR has been described as the “PIT CREW” approach in which each person performs one particular role or function.

 Keep the Blood Moving!

 As anyone who has done a CPR course would recall, 3 minutes of CPR is exhausting and the effectiveness of chest compressions begins to decline as fatigue sets in.
-Continuous and effective chest compressions is the corner stone of High Performance CPR, enabling the brain and heart to receive a continuous flow of blood.
+Continuous and effective chest compressions are the cornerstone of High-Performance CPR, enabling the brain and heart to receive a continuous flow of blood.